ScorpioStation/ScorpioStation/rules/space_law.md

 For certain crimes, the intention of the accused is important.
 The difference between [Murder](#murder-502) and [Manslaughter](#manslaughter-401) can be hard to ascertain.
 When in doubt, you should default to the lesser crime.

 **Multiple Counts** - Charging someone with multiple counts of a crime is disallowed.
-Even if someone steals every toolbox on the station, it is only one count of **Petty Theft (107)**.
+Even if someone steals every toolbox on the station, it is only one count of [Petty Theft](#petty-theft-107).

-Knowingly aiding a criminal is **Aiding and Abetting**.
+Knowingly aiding a criminal is [Aiding and Abetting](#aiding-and-abetting).
 Offenders are to be charged with the same sentence as the person they helped with a minimum charge of five minutes.

 ### Crime Stacking ###
 The rules regarding crime stacking (charging someone with multiple crimes simultaneously) are: